msundaram195/msundaram195/README.md

 # Hi There! 👋

-I'm Mohan, a Mechanical Engineer with a passion for data science, machine learning and all things tech.
-I'm thrilled by the power of data to drive innovation and make informed decisions.
+Hi, I’m Mohan!
+I’m a Mechanical Engineer who’s passionate about data science, machine learning, and technology in general.
+I love discovering how data can spark innovation and help us make smarter, more informed decisions.

 🌍 Currently transitioning from Automotive Design → Data & AI in Mechanical Domain